pnikitakis/distributed-runtime/README.md

 University project for Distributed Systems (Spring 2018).

 ## Description
-- Stage A: Execute programs written in a custom programming language called SimpleScript (see SimpleScript_syntax.png).
+- Stage A: Execute programs written in a custom programming language called SimpleScript.
 - Stage B: Make the runtime distributed where machines discover each other and run the programs remotely if they are in another machine.
 - Stage C: Dynamic code migration.
 Migrate running programs to a new machine and continue execution from the same line.

+A visual representation of the system can be found [here](https://github.com/pnikitakis/distributed-runtime/blob/main/Visual%20representation.pdf).

 ## SimpleScript syntax
 ![SimpleScript syntax](https://github.com/pnikitakis/distributed-runtime/blob/main/SimpleScript_syntax.png)